Economics

 Institutional Repository

-In the Ulima repository you can find relevant documents in PDF format, access metadata, and learn how to cite.
+In the Ulima repository, you can access relevant documents in PDF format, review their metadata, and obtain citation guidelines.

 For more information, click here.